deepakag5/SQL/README.md

    *Non-correlated :*

     ```SELECT e.id, e.name FROM Employee INNER JOIN (SELECT department, AVG(salary) AS department_average FROM Employee GROUP BY department) AS t ON e.department = t.departmentWHERE e.salary > t.department_average;```

+  **HIVE**

+  * Map Side (Auto Map Join, or Map Side Join, or Broadcast Join.) vs Reduce Side Joins (Common Join or Sort Merge Join)

+       * We use Hive Map Side Join since one of the tables in the join is a small table and can be loaded into memory.
+        So that a join could be performed within a mapper without using a Map/Reduce step

+       * Map side join is a process where joins between between two tables are performed in the map phase without the involvement of reduce phase.

+       * Map side join allows a table to get loaded into memory ensuring a very fast join operation, performed entirely within a mapper and that too without having to use both map and reduce phases.

+       * Reduce side join also called as Repartitioned join or Repartitioned sort merge join and also it is mostly used join type.
+It will have to go through sort and shuffle phase
+         which would incur network overhead.
+       * Reduce side join uses few terms like data source, tag and group key lets be familiar with it.

+       * set hive.auto.convert.join=True (However, this option set true, by default.
+Moreover, when a table with a size less than 25 MB
+        (hive.mapjoin.smalltable.filesize) is found, When it is enabled, during joins, the joins are converted to map-based joins)

+       * Below are some limitations of Map Side join in Hive:

+         First, the major restriction is, we can never convert Full outer joins to map-side joins.However,
+         it is possible to convert a left-outer join to a map-side join in the Hive.
+         However, only possible since the right table that is to the right side of the join conditions, is lesser than 25 MB in size.
+         Also, we can convert a right-outer join to a map-side join in the Hive.
+         Similarly, only possible if the left table size is lesser than 25 MB